-Typically monkeypox presents as a rash that resembles pimples or blisters, often accompanied by flu-like symptoms.
+Typically mpox presents as a rash that resembles pimples or blisters, often accompanied by flu-like symptoms.
 The rash may appear on the face, inside the mouth, and on other parts of the body, like the hands, feet, chest, genitals, or anus.
 The rash goes through different stages of development before healing completely.
 Symptoms associated with the rash may include fever, muscle pains, swollen lymph nodes, headache or chills.
 Some may get a rash first, followed by other symptoms.
 Some may have rash as their only symptom.

-If you have symptoms that you feel are consistent with monkeypox, contact your healthcare provider immediately.
+If you have symptoms that you feel are consistent with mpox, contact your healthcare provider immediately.
 Until you have been evaluated by a healthcare provider, you should avoid close contact with others and try to separate yourself from others in your home.
 If you’re unable to separate from others, wear a face mask and try your best to cover the rash with clothing and don’t share clothing or linens.
 Wash your hands and clean surfaces regularly

-Based on your symptoms and risk for exposure, your healthcare provider may order a test to confirm monkeypox.
-This entails taking a small sample of fluid from the rash or sore with a swab and sending this to a lab that can detect monkeypox virus.
+Based on your symptoms and risk for exposure, your healthcare provider may order a test to confirm mpox.
+This entails taking a small sample of fluid from the rash or sore with a swab and sending this to a lab that can detect mpox virus.
 You should continue to practice the measures noted above until you know the results of the test and have received further instructions from your healthcare provider.
 If you test positive for MPV, you may be contacted by a representative from the department of public health.

-Currently, monkeypox vaccine supplies nationwide are limited.
+Currently, mpox vaccine supplies nationwide are limited.
 Only individuals with direct exposures or at high risk for exposure are eligible and only certain area health centers have the vaccine.
 Local access points may include TPAN and the City of Chicago.
 If you reside in Lake or suburban Cook County, your doctor may contact city and county departments of health on your behalf.
 NorthShore continues to work with our local departments of health to have this vaccine available and will update this page when it is more widely accessible.